apache/activemq-artemis/docs/user-manual/en/rest.md

 ## Pushing Messages

-You can configure the ActiveMQ REST server to push messages to a registered URL either remotely through the REST interface, or by creating a pre-configured XML file for the ActiveMQ REST server to load at boot time.
+You can configure the Apache ActiveMQ REST server to push messages to a registered URL either remotely through the REST interface, or by creating a pre-configured XML file for the Apache ActiveMQ REST server to load at boot time.

 ### The Queue Push Subscription XML